appleneko2001/tak2flac/README.md

     FFPROBE_BINARY="Path of ffprobe binary"
   ```
   > !Tips!
 After set up environment variables they could not applied on current session.
 Reboot computer and changes will applied.
   * Download tak2flac core release zip file and unpack it to folder that PATH contained.
-For example, /usr/bin
+For example, /usr/bin (or ~/.local/bin directory instead if .profile contains auto-detect and set PATH variables, no sudo requirement but only this user can use tak2flac)
   * Give file mode 0755 to tak2flac (chmod 0755 tak2flac).
-  * Run terminal, type mono tak2flac and it should returned empty message.
+  * Run terminal, type tak2flac and it should returned empty message.

 #### Install it with easy way
 Still not ready.